 The book includes illustrative material, case histories and worked examples to encourage the reader to apply the methods discussed.

 Alastair Gray, Professor of Health Economics and Director of the Health Economics Research Centre, University of Oxford

 Philip Clarke, Associate Professor, Sydney School of Public Health, University of Sydney

-Jane Wolstenholme, Senior Researcher, Health Economics Research Centre, University of Oxford
+Jane Wolstenholme, Senior Health Economist, Health Economics Research Centre, University of Oxford

-Sarah Wordsworth, Senior Researcher, Health Economics Research Centre, University of Oxford
+Sarah Wordsworth, Associate Professor and University Research Lecturer, Health Economics Research Centre, University of Oxford

 Ordering this book

 for details on how to order.